Part-time Students: Obtaining Legal Experience While in Law School

 7. Consider doing a judicial externship.
 Externships provide an opportunity to see the judicial system first hand, to better understand the judicial process, and to gain hands-on experience drafting opinions and doing research.
 Some judges and their clerks are flexible in scheduling in-chamber meetings and some of the research and writing can be done at night or on weekends.
 Check with any judge you interview with to work out an alternative arrangement.
 Judicial externship information can be found here.

 9. Faculty research assistant positions can provide an opportunity to sharpen your research and writing skills and develop closer contact with a faculty member who is researching one of your areas of interest.
-Many professors are willing to accommodate evening students' schedules.
+Many professors are willing to accommodate part-time students' schedules.

 These positions are often advertised through Law School Announcements or are posted via Symplicity.